autumn-order/eve_esi/README.md

 This crate implements concurrency & caching to provide performance in applications at scale.
 For example JSON web token keys (JWT keys) are used to validate tokens after a successful EVE Online single sign-on login, this crate automatically caches the keys and refreshes them proactively before expiry in a background task for mimimal latency.

-This crate is still heavily under development and has yet to implement the majority of ESI routes as well as the remainder of the OAuth2 flow such as token validation.
+This crate is still heavily under development and has yet to implement the majority of ESI routes.

 ## Usage